Hostage describes what she suffered in Hamas captivity - www.lokmattimes.com

 Hostage describes what she suffered in Hamas captivity

 She described the moment of her kidnapping and her time in captivity: 'I was violently dragged from a black jeep.
 I was injured, terrified, bleeding and helpless.
 I was displayed before an angry and hateful crowd, with the sounds of gunfire and cheers echoing around me.
-This was only the first day in hell." she said.
+This was only the first day in hell.

 Disclaimer: This post has been auto-published from an agency feed without any modifications to the text and has not been reviewed by an editorOpen in app